Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Type 1s value honesty, communication, and respect in relationships.
 They appreciate partners who are dependable, responsible, and who share their desire for growth and self-improvement.
 They may struggle with vulnerability and expressing their emotions, but they have a deep sense of loyalty and dedication to their loved ones.

 It's important for partners of type 1s to understand and appreciate their strong sense of morality and desire for order and structure.
 They may also need reassurance that they are appreciated for who they are, even if they don't always meet their own high standards.
 With patience and understanding, type 1s can form strong, committed, and fulfilling relationships.
-[More on type 1](/blog/enneagram/1)
+[More on type 1](/blog/enneagram/enneagram-type-1)

-### Type 2 - The Helper
+### Enneagram Type 2 in Relationships

 Enneagram Type 2, also known as "The Helper," is warm, caring, and attentive to the needs of others.
 They are motivated by the desire to be loved and appreciated, and they often seek validation through their relationships.
 In a romantic relationship, they are incredibly loving and affectionate partners who go above and beyond to make their significant other feel loved and appreciated.